nrs-org/novelslop/content/vol_01/chap_14.typ

   Mona remembered that her friend had been acting this way some time earlier, but she could not remember exactly when.

-  "Mona, I'm scared...
-What if they don't accept me..."
+  "I'm scared...
+What if they wouldn't accept me..."

   Mikoto's quiet mumble entered Mona's ear.
+Just as Mona could make sense of what she heard, a girl from the club noticed Mona's friend group approaching.

-  A girl looked up from her phone for a little bit, and she noticed Mona and her friends.
-Realizing that their presence was finally noticed, Uta finally spoke up in part of Mikoto.
+  She was typing something on her phone, before taking a quick look up to see Mona and her friends.
+Realizing that their presence was finally noticed, Uta sighed, before speaking up in part of Mikoto.

   "Excuse me, we are here to check out the club..."
 Uta shouted.

   "Wow, new members?
 Are we for real?"
 A girl stood up, seemingly shocked by the arrival of Mona's group, then shouted loudly, "Hina!
 You got some new members!"

+  "Arrgh!
+Just one more day and I would win the bet!", another girl groaned loudly, "Why must it end like this?"

+  "Calm down and just give me the money, little girl. "

+  It seemed that the three girls' sudden appearance has quite caused some ruckus.

   The three girls looked in the direction she was shouting to see the senpai from earlier.
 She paused for a while to notice the sudden arrivals, then